relapse

 Unfortunately, relapse is sometimes part of addiction recovery.

-Here are six questions to consider if a relapse should happen from Dr. Carrie Wilken’s article, “Finding Your Way Through a Relapse.”
+Here are six questions to consider if a relapse should happen, as shown in Dr. Carrie Wilken’s article, “Finding Your Way Through a Relapse.”

 Questions to Ask Yourself:

-• What were the internal (e.g., thoughts and feelings) triggers that contributed to a return to old behaviors?
+• What were the internal (e.g., thoughts and feelings) triggers contributing to a return to old behaviors?
 For example, were you feeling lonely because you avoided friends who were continuing to use?
 Were you struggling with critical thoughts about your ability to make a change at all?

-• What were the external triggers (e.g., stress at work, fighting with a friend, or financial worries) that contributed to a return to old behavior patterns?
+• What external triggers (e.g., stress at work, fighting with a friend, or financial worries) contributed to a return to old behavior patterns?

 • Once you have identified the triggers, try to identify ones that could be changed or avoided.

-• Was there something unexpectedly hard that happened?
+• Was there something unexpected that happened?
 Something you did not see coming or anticipate as a problem.

-• While you were trying to make changes, what were the biggest problems you faced?
+• While you were trying to make changes, what were the most significant problems you faced?

 6. Brainstorm options